 This is why we love to see strong insider ownership at a company.
 Columbia Sportswear chief executive Timothy Boyle is a good example; he owns about 45% of the Hidden Gems recommendation.
 Peter Lewis, Progressive's chairman and founder, still owns some 7% of the company.
 His stake is worth in excess of $680 million today.
 If you want to talk about leadership with a vested interest in a business' long-term success, this is the perfect example.

 So a world-class company like Progressive must be headquartered in New York, right?
 Or Hartford, Conn., the "Insurance Capital of America"?
 Nope.
 It hails from Mayfield Village, Ohio, in the eastern suburbs of Cuyahoga County, approximately 20 miles from downtown Cleveland.
 Low-key.
 Not flashy.
 A bit boring, even.

 Reminds us of the early days of Wal-Mart, when the company didn't raise an eyebrow among big-time analysts.
 Wall Street treated Sam Walton's Arkansas boys like a bunch of hillbillies, it seemed.
-But these sleepy, small, "boring" companies -- with no hype built into their stock price -- can offer outstanding bargains to us individual investors.
+But these sleepy, small, "boring" companies -- with no hype built into their stock prices -- can offer outstanding bargains to us individual investors.

 Putting it together

-In Hidden Gems, analyst Bill Mann and I (Tom) have both recommended small-cap insurance companies that we believe will deliver outstanding returns over the next five to 20 years.
 Beating the market with small-cap stocks, as we've been doing in Hidden Gems, is not as difficult as you might think.
 We simply start by looking at what has worked in the past, and then we go looking for it again.